top of page

 Status: Completed

-The project is in the Huangshan (Yellow) Mountain region in southeast China and consists of a tourist information space, local craft display and storage area, staff rooms, restrooms and an observation deck.
+The building is located in the Huangshan (Yellow) Mountain region in southeast China and forms a gateway and entrance to the local village.
+It consists of a tourist information space, local craft display and storage area, staff rooms, rest rooms, and an observation deck.

-Funded by a national strategic plan fund for reversing urban migration and working with budget constraints, local materials and available tools and machinery the endeavour has been to create a sustainable focal point for local inhabitants and visitors of this remote rural region.
+The project was funded by a national strategic plan that aimed to reverse urban migration.
+Working with budget constraints, limited local materials, and basic available tools and machinery, the aim was to create a sustainable building acting as a focal point for local inhabitants and visitors of this remote rural region.

 bottom of page